 Attention: The remote receiver bracket is not used in this installation.

-- The remote receiver can not be placed behind the gas valve and burner assembly. - When facing the appliance, the remote receiver must be placed to the right of the gas valve.
+- The remote receiver can not be placed behind the gas valve and burner assembly. - 2.
+When facing the appliance, the remote receiver must be placed to the right of the gas valve and burner assembly.